Here you'll find answers to common issues and solutions to help you resolve any concerns quickly and easily.

 If you need to use your school-issued email address, reach out to your school’s IT department to review the error message.

 If you're able to update your email to a personal address, you can do so by contacting the Office of Admissions.
-Be prepared to provide your current email address, full name, birth date, and any other necessary details to verify your account.
-Once verified, share the new email address you'd like to use.
+Be prepared to provide your current email address, full name, birth date, and share the new email address you'd like to use, along with any other necessary details to verify your account.

 If switching to a personal email isn’t an option and you’re experiencing sign-in issues, please contact your school’s IT department for further assistance.